Lions, Tigers & Bears (song)

 "Lions, Tigers & Bears" is the fourth single released from American R&B–soul singer Jazmine Sullivan's debut album Fearless.
-The song impacted radio on November 11, 2008, and was officially released on December 16, 2008, as the third single.
-The track received a Grammy Nomination for Best Female R&B Vocal Performance and a nomination for Best R&B Song.
+The song impacted radio on November 11, 2008, and was released on December 16, 2008, as the album's third single.
+At the 51st Annual Grammy Awards, the song was nominated for Best Female R&B Vocal Performance and Best R&B Song.

 Background

-"Lions, Tigers and Bears" is a waltz that uses a sample from Salaam Remi's "Shila's Playground".
+"Lions, Tigers and Bears" uses a sample from Salaam Remi's "Shila's Playground".
 It was written by Sullivan and Remi.
 The song is a soulful melody, written in Dorian Mode, about love and heartbreak using instrumentation of a violin.
 The protagonist states that she's not scared of things most people fear, such as facing carnivorous animals, but she's scared to love because of potential heartbreak.
 Sullivan said that, "the lions, tigers and bears reference represents my career in the music business."

 The phrase "Lions, tigers and bears" comes from a passage spoken by the Tin Man, Dorothy, and the Scarecrow in The Wizard of Oz.